 Other sights here include the iconic Baroque St. Nicholas Church with its green dome, that’s a highlight of the city’s skyline in any view.
 Both Mozart and Bach have had concerts in this church.

-By the way, if you like churches, there are plenty to see and visit all over Prague.
-Important ones in this part of town include The Church of Our Lady of Victory, that is also one of the oldest Baroque buidlings in Prague, St. Joseph Church, the former Baroque church of St. Mary Magdalene that now houses the Czech Museum of Music, and the wooden St. Michael’s Church.
+By the way, if you like churches, there is plenty to see and visit all over Prague.
+Important ones in this part of town include The Church of Our Lady of Victory, which is also one of the oldest Baroque buildings in Prague, St. Joseph Church, the former Baroque church of St. Mary Magdalene that now houses the Czech Museum of Music, and the wooden St. Michael’s Church.

 Relax in the Gardens

 I don’t know about you but when I spend too much time in touristy areas of cities, I need to get away for a few hours at least, to someplace that isn’t filled with camera-toting tourists (exactly like myself), especially when I’ve spent a few days in the city.
 Most times, these places tend to be gardens- green spaces to just relax and people watch.